WHAT YOU CAN DO AROUND HERE

-- YOU CAN ADD / EDIT INFORMATION ABOUT YOUR K-12 SCHOOL
+- ADD / EDIT INFORMATION ABOUT YOUR K-12 SCHOOL

-- K12 Schools, Teachers, Students, and Citizens across the nation can participate, link to and brag about your completed project.
+- K12 Schools, Teachers, Students, and Citizens across the nation can submit a link to their project from their school listing.

 Creativity is the least important consideration in Tthe K12 Department of Education curriculum but the most important attribute of the United States. ~ Karen Ellis